How Roller Skating Boosts Your Energy Level

 How Does it Work?

-Exercise has a direct affect on your endorphins, which are chemicals that help trigger a positive feeling in your body.
+Exercise ,especially roller skating, has a direct affect on your endorphins, which are chemicals that help trigger a positive feeling in your body.
 When your endorphin levels increase, you get a burst of energy.
-Simply taking a 20 minute walk is enough to trigger the release of endorphins, which have many positive effects on the brain.
-Exercise also helps increase the number of mitochondria present in your cells.
+Simply rolling around the rink for 20 minutes is enough to trigger the release of endorphins, which have many positive effects on the brain.
+Roller skating also helps increase the number of mitochondria present in your cells.
 Mitochondria are the energy factories of your cells.
-The more you exercise the more mitochondria your body produces, which in turn increases the amount of available energy that your body can use.
+The more you skate the more mitochondria your body produces, which in turn increases the amount of available energy that your body can use.

 Heart Health: Exercise helps to greatly improve your cardiovascular health.
 When you have a healthy heart, your endurance is also improved.
 This makes it easier to do your daily activities and allows you to go about your day without feeling sluggish or tired.